1Chloe1/FirstRepository/README.md

 [comment]: # Chloe J. Xi starts her lessons on 05/12/2025!

-A collection of lessons for Chloe J. Xi to learn programming
+A collection of sessions of Chloe J. Xi learning programming